|

 value and, in general, error reduction by any given ratio - it is

-commonly up to 50%, sometimes more - benefits larger aperture more.
+commonly up to 50%, sometimes more, within short periods of time - benefits larger aperture more.
 On

 the other hand, larger aperture has generally more significant other